paulate/exercise-app/README.md

 [x] top UI timer (?)
 [NO] Learn svelte native?
 [x] Get it on iOS
+## Feb 8
+- Now I can take a hash from a URL and turn it into json data for a workout.
+[x] In WoList, if there's a hash then use that as workoutData.
+Otherwise, use the .js file.
+[x] Add share button and share default workout if no new workout.
+[ ] create the ability to add workouts to editableworkoutdata.
+Current issue before I got too tired: I think instead of use:readhash I can use $ and mark "editableWorkoutData" as reactive.
+No, I can't, I need to read the hash in order to change editableWorkoutData and then I also need to use on:changehash to make sure the page reloads when I change the hash.
+But next steps are still to use $ to make editableWorkoutData reactive to when I add a new workout.
+[ ] okay i think $: doesn't quite work the way I need it to.
+Try using stores.

 ## Jun 17
 - major refactor and refresh! with pause and prev/next.